hedgeyedev/paypal-ipn-forwarder/README.md

         username == 'admin' and password == 'admin'  # Please use creds more challenging than these end

-      MAP = {
-        # PayPal Sandbox ID               => Your target development computer name
-        'paypal_1362421868_biz@gmail.com' => 'joe blow\'s machine'

-      }
       run PaypalIpnProxy.new(MAP)

 ### Configure the IPN address in your PayPal sandbox(es).

 In each PayPal sandbox, configure the *server*'s URL for PayPal to send the IPN messages to.

-TODO: provide information on where to do this in PayPal, at least a link.
+#TODO: provide information on where to do this in PayPal, at least a link.
+STOPPED HERE

 ### Configure the Router Component on Each Development Computer